nicotsou/nicotsou.com/content/blog/the-art-of-prompt-engineering/index.md

 Here’s the thing: Large Language Models (LLMs) like ChatGPT are incredibly smart, but they’re not psychic.
 They rely on your input to decide how to respond.
 Think of them as your all-knowing buddy who’s willing to help, but only if you know how to ask the right questions.
 That’s where prompt engineering comes in.
 It’s all about crafting the perfect _ask_.

 ![Diagram: LLM Prompt](images/prompt-engineering-diagram.png)
-_Every LLM interraction starts with a user prompt._
+_Every LLM interaction starts with a user prompt._

 At the heart of every response from an LLM lies an intricate process that begins with your prompt.
 Here’s the short version: LLMs are trained on massive datasets of text—think everything from books and articles to code and social media.
 Their goal?
 To predict the most likely next word or _token_ based on the context you provide.